What is Amateur Radio?

 all walks of life who like communicating and experimenting with

-radio and electronics.
+and electronics.
 Young people find Amateur Radio a great

 training ground, older people find “Ham Radio” an absorbing